 This is a study of Hebrew syntax and Hebrew discourse structure.
 The relation of grammar to reference and meaning, and exegesis of selected Hebrew texts will be included.

-HIS 758 Major Issues in Church History 4 quarter units/40 clock hours Prerequisite: Approval of Doctoral Committee This is a selected study of the major issues and trends in the development of the Christian church from the first century to the present.
+HIS 758 Major Issues in Church History

+This is a selected study of the major issues and trends in the development of the Christian church from the first century to the present.